 The memory of UCD student Julie Ryan is commemorated by a plaque on the N11 flyover outside the main entrance of UCD.
 She is remembered simply and affectionately with the words ‘Blithe Spirit’, in reference to the poem, To a Skylark by Percy Bysshe Shelley.

 A plaque commemorating the poet and political activist, Charles Patrick Donnelly was unveiled in the Newman Building on the evening of the 71st anniversary of his death.
-The plaque bears the words: “Even the olives are bleeding…”, which he remarked in the lull of machine gun fire shortly before he was shot and killed.
+The plaque bears the words: “Even the olives are bleeding...”, which he remarked in the lull of machine gun fire shortly before he was shot and killed.
 Donnelly, a graduate of Logic, History, English and the Irish language, had fought in the Spanish Civil War and died on 27th February 1937 in the Battle of Jarama, near Madrid.
-In April 2008, the UCD branch of Labour Youth was named after Charles Donnelly.
+He was 22 years old when he was killed.
+In April 2008, the UCD branch of Labour Youth was named in honour of Charles Donnelly.